Mapping The Space || 1st Young Curators Workshop

 The event is held online on the Google Meet platform on the following dates: 09-03-2021; 16-03-2021 and 23-03-2021, with the beginning at 6 PM.
 Each candidate can present their application in the group or alone.
 Basic use of image editing software (as Adobe Photoshop or Illustrator) is required.
 Deadline to apply: 07-03-2021.

 1st PHASE – March, 16th

-In the first part of the workshop different examples of contemporary art exhibitions will be taken into consideration (as solo shows and group exhibitions held in museums or in private galleries).
+In the first part of the workshop, different examples of contemporary art exhibitions will be taken into consideration (as solo shows and group exhibitions held in museums or in private galleries).
 Participants will be invited to think about a project for a personal and ideal contemporary art exhibition.
-They will be lead through the choice of the main theme of their ideal contemporary art exhibition and through the choice of the artist/s.
+They will be led through the choice of the main theme of their ideal contemporary art exhibition and the choice of the artist/s.

 At the end of this phase, each participant should provide: a written concept of the exhibition, a list of artists (if group show is chosen), a list of selected artworks (the ones to be exhibited), a written and visual research that highlights the connections between artists/artworks.

 2nd PHASE – March, 23rd